How to Appreciate Art when You're not an Artist

 Know the Story behind

-How do you compliment the art or the Artist?
+How do you compliment the Artist?

 Say, 'I love your style', or 'I like the color scheme used' or 'It is a beautiful piece of work, or 'I am impressed with the composition', or 'I am inspired by your work, it’s wonderful. ' etc.